 |Your keys are securely stored on the Quatrix platform, additionally all private keys are encrypted using your passphrase.
 The passphrase is not stored or remembered by Quatrix which gives you peace of mind that no one (and that includes Quatrix staff), can ever decrypt files in transit or at rest.|

 You should generate public keys at first - follow 3 simple steps below:

-Click on the Create New Keys button which opens the window for generating the passphrase for your keys.
+Click on the Generate Keys button which opens the window for creating the passphrase for your keys.
 After clicking on the Generate keys button you get the notification that your PGP keys have successfully been generated.

 and then request another pair of keys from the intended recipient - send PGP key generation request.